dariaPisai/Simulink-Modeling-and-Control-of-a-Thermal-System/README.md

-Of course.
-Here is a sample README file based on the project details you provided.

-***

 # Simulink Modeling and Control of a Thermal System

 This project involves the modeling, simulation, and control of a two-capacitance thermal system using MATLAB & Simulink.
 The project is divided into two main parts: